FY 2025 H-1B Cap Season: 4 Key Things HR Teams Should Know

 The Importance of Starting Early

-HR teams are encouraged to start gathering necessary data and documentation well in advance of the electronic registration deadline.
+HR teams should gather necessary data and documentation well before the electronic registration deadline.
 In the past few H-1B cap seasons, USCIS opened the electronic registration period in March.

 As such, HR teams should consider starting to work with their company’s stakeholders and legal teams in January and February to avoid delays.
 Doing so could help create a less stressful H-1B cap season.

 Another trend likely to continue in FY 2024 is the need to start the H-1B process early.
-Delays are still expected throughout the application process due to many factors, including the COVID-19 pandemic, budgetary constraints, potential government shutdowns and more.
-As the Department of Homeland Security (DHS) Office of Inspector General notes, USCIS is still experiencing significant backlogs in application processing for H-1B applications and other immigration services.
+Due to many factors, including the COVID-19 pandemic, budgetary constraints, potential government shutdowns and more, delays are still expected throughout the application process.
+As the Department of Homeland Security (DHS) Office of Inspector General notes, USCIS is still experiencing significant backlogs in H-1B applications and other immigration services.

 Benefits of Immigration Technology